Rayleigh-Taylor Instability#

 Comparison of the spike and bubble positions with He et al (1999) values.

-With higher levels of refinement, we can see better correspondence between the values.
-However, there is still a gap between the spike positions for larger values of \(t^*\).
+With one higher level of refinement, we can see a similar correspondence between the values and there is still a gap between the spike positions for larger values of \(t^*\).

 Schematic Schematic